Ushasri-Dasari/AI-Ats-Resume-Analyzer/README.md

 ```

 ## Screenshots
+1.uploading resume and job description of the role.
 ![AI Resume Analyzer Layout](screenshot.png)
+2.giving the result

 ## Future Improvements
 - Add a system that recommends jobs directly to you